The eight most economical cars

 Is your insurance as economical as your car?

 While smaller and cheaper petrol cars can be far more economical to insure, diesel engined-cars are typically far pricier to buy and more complex to run – driving up their insurance prices.
-However, if you are not yet ready to give up on diesel, there are still options, mustard.co.uk may be able to help you find the right deal for you.
-Our Cheapest Price Guarantee* means that you shouldn’t have to choose between the confidence of protection or getting a good deal.
-So, if you find a like for like quote anywhere else online for your car insurance, we’ll beat it* – simple as that.
+However, if you are not yet ready to give up on diesel, there are still options, mustard.co.uk will be able to help you find the right deal for you.

 Related articles that you may find of interest